 Mary soon realised that books on UX design quickly became outdated soon after publication.
 However with the rise of online education, as well as UX blogs and sites UX designers can now stay in touch with the latest developments in the tech world as and when they happen:

-“__Web and app design changes constantly and it’s the only way I’m able to keep up!”
-She told us.
+“Web and app design changes constantly and it’s the only way I’m able to keep up!”, she told us.

 A website designed by one of Mary’s former students Raven Veal.

 Mary now has over ten years experience running her own UX consultancy.
 This experience has proved invaluable to her CareerFoundry students and is also a testament to the strength of the industry.
 For those looking to move into a career in UX Mary has this to say:

 “I’ve had no trouble finding work over the last 10 years.
 What’s missing is the next generation of junior UXers with the knowledge and skills to do a good job”.

 Providing the next generation of UX designers with the wisdom they need to succeed has been Mary’s goal since August 2014 when she joined the CareerFoundry family as one of our mentors.
 Inspired by her own mentors of the past, Mary understands that: